Skip to content

 1. Their Values

 Consider your customer.
-Their motivation, their values; what draws them into making a purchase?
+Their motivation and values: What draws them into making a purchase?

-Your packaging should reflect the biggest elements of your customers’ values in order to catch their attention.
+Your packaging should reflect the most significant elements of your customers’ values to catch their attention.

 Are they socially conscious?
 Or are they looking for a luxury good?